 IKEA Mula Shape Sorter – £7

-This is one of Oliver’s favourite toys and is a great toy that we can play with together.
+This is one of Bear’s favourite toys and is a great toy that we can play with together.
 This cute shape sorter is based on the image of a house and has a wooden bottom with removable plastic lid.
 There are four shapes included with this toy and each shape is a different colour.
 This not only helps teach colours but also helps little people distinguish between shapes.

 Compared to other shape sorters on the market, this one is relatively cheap and costs just £7 from IKEA, which I would say is a brilliant investment.